 Regression models summarize researchers' and analysts' knowledge about relationships between covariates and an outcome of interest.
-For example, in auto insurance applications, when modeling the number of claims from each policyholder, Poisson distributions are commonly adopted by actuaries, and a set of typical covariates including drivers' age and car model is usually used to predict the number of claims.
-However, researchers' prior knowledge may not sufficiently capture the patterns in the data.
-Given the potential pernicious consequences of model misspecification, in many fields, analysts are routinely tasked with demonstrating that their models have sufficiently characterized all pertinent features of the data.
-Hence, it is of prime importance to check the adequacy of the model fit and if necessary, further refine the model.
-To illustrate, a quote from George E. P. Box (\citealt{degroot1987conversation}) relates to this point: \begin{quote} When you look at residuals or you look at discrepancies between what you thought and what happened, that's the part where you say, ``Aha, it's clear that what I was thinking was wrong, and it's wrong in the following kinds of ways; which suggest to me (or suggest to this guy I'm working with, who's an engineer and understands these things) that perhaps this is what's happening."
-And so we have to go and do something else, and perhaps run experiments on variables that we have never even considered before.
-So in a sense this is the only part where something really new is created.
+For example, in auto insurance applications, when modeling the number of claims from each policyholder, Poisson distributions are commonly adopted, and a set of typical covariates including drivers' age and car model is usually used by actuaries.
+However, researchers' prior knowledge may not fully capture the patterns in the data, perhaps a Poisson distribution is inappropriate or other important covariates are missed.
+Given the potential pernicious consequences of model misspecification, in many fields, analysts are routinely tasked with demonstrating that their models sufficiently characterize all pertinent features of the data.
+Hence, it is of prime importance to check the adequacy of a model's fit and if necessary, further refine the model.